FFengIll/pin-llvm-doc/conversion.md

 *   jcc
     *   load: load the flags that need to judge the cc
     *   cmp
-    *   br: in llvm user br while meet a 2-path branch
+    *   br: in llvm user br while meet a 2-path branch with cc
 *   add
     *   load
     *   add